jmcameron/attachments_translations/attachments-Slovenian-sl-SI/attachments_component/admin/help/sl-SI/help.rst

 * To uninstall the Attachments extension, go to the 'Manage' tab on the Extension Manager page (under the 'Extensions' menu).  **Select ONLY the item**::

-     Package: Attachments for Joomla 1.6+
+     Package: Attachments for Joomla 1.7/2.5+

   and click on the 'Uninstall' button on the toolbar.
-This will install the attachments component and all the associated plugins.
+This will uninstall the attachments component and all the associated plugins.

 * If you wish to retain your attachments, make a copy of the 'attachments'